-- 6 After you complete the guided test, complete the cool down.
+6 After you complete the guided test, complete the cool down, stop the timer, and save the activity.

 Your FTP appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.

 - 7 Select an option:

 - Select Accept to save the new FTP.

 - Select Decline to keep your current FTP.